Sunehri Bagh Masjid

-The Sunehri Bagh Masjid is a Mughal era mosque, located in the Lutyens area, in Central Delhi, India.
-It is listed as a Grade-III heritage structure and is made of two storeys, and comprises a Bangla dome and four minarets.
+The Sunehri Bagh Masjid is a Mughal era mosque located in the Lutyens' zone of Central Delhi, India.
+Listed as a Grade-III heritage structure by the Archaeological Survey of India, it consists of two storeys, and comprises a Bangla dome and four minarets.

-In August 2023 the New Delhi Municipal Council (NDMC) recommended that the mosque be demolished in order to improve traffic management in the area.
-The NDMC put their proposal for public opinions during December 2023, and widespread criticism was received from minority activists, historians, and organisations including Jamiat Ulema-e-Hind and the Indian History Congress.
-The mosque imam challenged the recommendation in the Delhi High Court.
+In August 2023, the New Delhi Municipal Council (NDMC) recommended that the mosque be demolished, claiming it would bolster traffic management in the area.
+The NDMC put their proposal for public opinions in December 2023, whereupon it courted widespread criticism from activists, historians, and organisations including the Jamiat Ulema-e-Hind and the Indian History Congress.
+The imam of the mosque challenged the recommendation in the Delhi High Court.
 During proceedings, the NDMC told the court that the notice was procedural and "nothing is going to happen to Delhi's Sunehri Bagh Masjid anytime soon".

 History

-The Sunehri Bagh Masjid has a reported history of over 200 years, and predates the construction of the colonial capital of New Delhi.
-The mosque was contructued in the Mughal style; however, its exact construction date is unknown.
+The Sunehri Bagh Masjid has a history of over 200 years, and predates the construction of the colonial capital of New Delhi.
+The mosque was constructed in the Mughal style; however, its exact construction date is unknown.
 According to historian Swapna Liddle, the mosque likely belongs to the 17th century, or earlier.
 It is located in the Lutyens' Delhi area, near Udyog Bhawan metro station.

+The Lutyens' Delhi area was developed around the mosque several decades after the former's construction.
+The mosque survived several ravages including the colonial reconstruction of New Delhi in 1912 led by Edwin Lutyens.
+Notwithstanding Lutyens' disdain for subcontinental architecture, he incorporated the mosque in his plans for the new colonial capital precinct in Delhi (thereafter known as Lutyens' Delhi), retaining it by carving a traffic roundabout straddling its peripheries.
+A map from 1912 depicts the mosque as located within the confines of Sunehri Bagh.